 Mike Archangelo is an emerging pop artist from New Jersey, now located in Los Angeles.
-In a few short years, this independent, multi-talented singer, guitarist, pianist, songwriter, and producer has played sold out venues, garnered more than 6 million streams and 2 million YouTube views, and been featured on network television.
+In a few short years, this independent, multi-talented singer, guitarist, pianist, songwriter, and producer has played sold out venues, garnered more than 10 million streams and millions of views on social media, and been featured on network television.
 Mike started performing at just 3 years old, singing in his grandfather’s church.
 He grew up in a family of rock super-fans: “My dad introduced me to decades of stuff that inspired me as a kid.
 Billy Joel, Guns N’ Roses, Nirvana, Alice In Chains––I lived and breathed rock.”
 Mike picked up the piano at age 6 and taught himself to play guitar at age 10.
 Inspired by his influences, he fronted his first rock band at age 12.
 Although the band only lasted a year, HAy-WyRE won several battles of the bands throughout New Jersey, even competing against groups twice their age.

 Three years later, Mike started a new band, Siravo, which went on to release multiple albums and achieve great success in the Philadelphia area.
 “We’ve done some amazing things together,” Mike shares.
 “From hearing our music spun on our favorite radio stations, to winning PHL Live’s Artist of the Year, to playing two massive festivals (Rock Allegiance and MMRBQ) at 25,000-cap venues and sharing the stage with some of our heroes, like Shinedown, Papa Roach, Evanescence, and Joan Jett––I’m so proud of everything we’ve accomplished.”
 The band features Mike’s powerful, high vocal range, and his blazing guitar skills.
 In fact, those guitar skills landed Mike in the top 5 of a national guitar competition called “Best In Shred,” where he performed for a panel of guitar legends, including Steve Vai, George Lynch, and Herman Li (Dragonforce).